CreamyMilk/zukees/README.md

 - [x] Add Counters below chart
 - [x] Switch Contacts with a profile page
 - [x] Add Tabs to the all tenatns page
-- [ ] Make a new form of checkout
+- [x] Make a new form of checkout
-- [ ] Turn store into a cart system
+- [x] Turn store into a cart system
+- [ ] Add payment notfications